 - Adobe Acrobat.
 Licensed software to view and create PDF files.
-You can use Adobe Acrobat to do the following: - Integrate Adobe Acrobat with the OnDemand client.
+You can use Adobe Acrobat to do the following: - Integrate Adobe Acrobat with the Windows client.
 If the Data Type of the OnDemand application is PDF, when a user retrieves a PDF document from the system, the client loads the PDF document into the client viewing window.
-IBM recommends that you purchase Adobe Acrobat for your users that need to view PDF documents. - Integrate Adobe Acrobat with the administrative client.
-If you plan to use the report wizard or the graphical indexer to process PDF input files, then you must first install Adobe Acrobat on the PC from which you plan to run the administrative client. - Generate PDF files.
-If you need to create PDF input files for the OnDemand PDF Indexer, a separately priced feature of OnDemand, then you should obtain the Acrobat software from Adobe.
+IBM recommends that you purchase Adobe Acrobat or Adobe Acrobat Approval for your users that need to view PDF documents from the Windows client. - Integrate Adobe Acrobat with the administrative client.
+If you plan to use the report wizard or the graphical indexer to process PDF input files, then you must first install Adobe Acrobat on the PC from which you plan to run the administrative client.
+IBM recommends that you purchase Adobe Acrobat or Adobe Acrobat Approval for your users that need to work with PDF input files from the administrative client.

-Important: OnDemand provides the ARSPDF32.API file to enable PDF viewing from the clients.
+Important: You should install Adobe Acrobat before you install the OnDemand client.
+OnDemand provides the ARSPDF32.API file to enable PDF viewing from the clients.
 If you install the clients after you install Adobe Acrobat, then the installation program will copy the API file to the Acrobat plug-in directory.
 If you install the clients before you install Adobe Acrobat, then you must copy the API file to the Acrobat plug-in directory.
 Also, if you upgrade to a new version of Acrobat, then you must copy the API file to the new Acrobat plug-in directory.
 The default location of the API file is \Program Files\IBM\OnDemand32\PDF.
-The default Acrobat plug-in directory is \Program Files\Adobe\Acrobat x.y\Acrobat\Plug_ins, where x.y is the version of Acrobat, for example, 4.0, 5.0, and so forth.
+The default Acrobat plug-in directory is \Program Files\Adobe\Acrobat x.y\Acrobat\Plug\ins, where x.y is the version of Acrobat, for example, 4.0, 5.0, and so forth.

-Adobe Type Manager (ATM).
+- Adobe Type Manager (ATM).
 Licensed software to manage Adobe Type 1 fonts.
 If your users need to view AFP documents that use the IBM Core Outline Fonts or the Sonoran Metric Outline Fonts that are provided with OnDemand, then they will need ATM installed on their systems.
-On

-Windows 2000 systems, ATM is part of the base operating system.
-If you plan to use the OnDemand Windows client with other operating systems, then you should obtain the appropriate version of the ATM software from Adobe.
+On Windows 2000 systems, ATM is part of the base operating system.
+If you plan to use the OnDemand Windows client with other operating systems, then you should obtain the appropriate version of the ATM software from Adobe. - Adobe Reader.

-Adobe Reader.
 Free of charge software (available for download from the Adobe Web site) to view PDF documents.
-The OnDemand client can start Reader if the Data Type of the OnDemand application is User Defined and you specify a File Type of PDF and associate the PDF file type with Reader on the client operating system.
+The OnDemand client can start Adobe Reader if the Data Type of the OnDemand application is User Defined, the File Type of the OnDemand application is PDF, and Adobe Reader is associated with the PDF file type on the client operating system.